nims-dpfc/nims-hyrax/README.md

 ### In production (& on the test server)
 In order to secure our development, the 'production' app runs behind nginx.
 The access credentials are in our private repo.

+Docker-compose commands must be run from the root of the project respository (where the -compose.yml files are situated).
+On the `saku05` and demo servers, this is at `/srv/ngdr/nims-hyrax`.
 Ensure you have created a specific `.env` file in `hyrax/` on your production infrastructure (see the example) and run with:

     docker-compose -f docker-compose.yml -f docker-compose-production.yml up -d